cointobanks/lifetioncoin-docs/_includes/devdoc/example_testing.md

 {% autocrossref %}

-When run with no arguments, all Dash Core programs default to Dash's main network ([mainnet][/en/glossary/mainnet]{:#term-mainnet}{:.term}).
-However, for development, it's safer and cheaper to use Dash's test network (testnet) where the duffs spent have no real-world value.
+When run with no arguments, all Lifetioncoin Core programs default to Lifetioncoin's main network ([mainnet][/en/glossary/mainnet]{:#term-mainnet}{:.term}).
+However, for development, it's safer and cheaper to use Lifetioncoin's test network (testnet) where the duffs spent have no real-world value.
 Testnet also relaxes some restrictions (such as standard transaction checks) so you can test functions which might currently be disabled by default on mainnet.